The name of the organisation shall be the Oxfordshire Family History Society.

 f. appoint an Independent Examiner of the Society’s accounts

-The Executive Committee shall have the power to call an Extraordinary General Meeting and shall be bound to do so within 28 days on receiving notice in writing specifying the business and signed by not less than 20 of the members of the Society.
+The Executive Committee shall have the power to call an Extraordinary General Meeting and shall be bound to call such a meeting within 28 days on receiving notice in writing specifying the business and signed by not less than 20 members of the Society.
 The business to be transacted must appear on the agenda and no other business may be discussed.

-The Constitution can be altered or amended at a General Meeting of the Society (Annual or Extraordinary) if the proposed alteration or amendment receives two-thirds of the votes of members of the Society present at the meeting, provided that no such alteration or amendment shall cause the Society to cease to be a charity at law.
+The Constitution can be altered or amended at an Annual General Meeting or Extraordinary General Meeting if the proposed alteration or amendment receives two thirds of the votes of members of the Society present at the meeting, provided that no such alteration or amendment shall cause the Society to cease to be a charity at law.

-If the conduct of a member shall be judged such as gravely to damage the welfare of the Society as a whole then a meeting of the Executive Committee at which at least two-thirds are present may expel the member concerned.
-The member shall have the right to appeal against this decision at the Annual General Meeting or at an Extraordinary General Meeting, at which he or she shall have the right to speak but not to vote.
-The motion for expulsion must be carried by two-thirds of the members of the Society present at the relevant meeting.
+If the conduct of a member shall be judged such as gravely to damage the welfare of the Society as a whole then a meeting of the Executive Committee may expel the member concerned.
+The member shall have the right to appeal against this decision at the Annual General Meeting or at an Extraordinary General Meeting at which he or she may speak but not vote.
+The appeal will be decided by a simple majority of the members of the Society present.